-How would you be better off if you chose to forgive and you do so?
+How would you be better off if you "choose" to forgive and you do so?

-Describe a time in your life when you have forgiven somebody for having wrong to you.
+Describe a time in your life when you have forgiven somebody for having wronged you.

 In your above example, what did you do forgive?